Rates & FAQs

 Here’s what’s included:

-To secure your reservation, we require a 25% deposit.
+To secure your reservation, we require a 30% deposit.
 We accept cash, personal checks, and credit cards for all payments.
-Payments made by credit card will incur a 2% service charge.
+Payments made by credit card will incur a 3% service charge.
 Your reservation is secured upon receiving your deposit.
+For groups of 8 or more, we require an additional 20% deposit by March 1st of the year you visit the ranch.
 Payments made between the months of October – April can be mailed to our winter address:

 Crossed Sabres Ranch